 With factors such as Page Authority, deep links, referring TLDs, backlink type data, etc, knowing which metrics are worth looking at from SEO perspective is difficult.

 For this reason, we have drawn up a list of 13 key backlink metrics that are important & that you need to measure while doing a backlink analysis.
-Following this process will keep you from analyzing each & every metric, thereby saving precious time, and provide you actionable data that can help you to improve your SEO strategies.
+Following this process will keep you from analyzing each & every metric, thereby saving precious time.
+Plus, it will provide actionable data that can help you to improve your SEO strategies, which will help increase website traffic and boost ranking.

 #1.
 Domain Authority (DA)